PredictionNet: Real-Time Joint Probabilistic Traffic Prediction for Planning, Control, and Simulation: EXPERIMENTS

 This system was used for actuated drives on routes in Washington state and California for approximately $530$~km in total.
 The network consumes perception output from cameras and radars, even though it was trained on LiDAR-derived data.
 We encountered no network-related safety disengagements.
 The DNN was able to handle non-mapped areas in the real world thanks to a training procedure that includes random map dropouts.
 Compared to the analytic baseline, PredictionNet improved the mean comfort score by \textbf{15\%} and reduced standard deviation by \textbf{18\%}.

-PredictionNet is also extremely computationally efficient.
-The DNN inference time is around \textbf{5~ms} and the pre-/post-processing time is \textbf{3~ms} on an embedded NVIDIA's Drive AGX computer.
+PredictionNet is also computationally efficient.
+The DNN inference time is around \textbf{5~ms} on an embedded NVIDIA's Drive AGX GPU and \textbf{4~ms} on a Titan RTX GPU.
+The pre-/post-processing time is \textbf{3~ms} and \textbf{2~ms}, respectively.
 To our knowledge, our system is the fastest DNN-based approach available for real-world traffic prediction.
+By comparison, our closest competitor MultiPath~\cite{chai2019multipath} is an order of magnitude slower, and Trajectron++~\cite{salzmann2020trajectron++} is two orders of magnitude slower.